640 South State StreetDover, Delaware 19901

 The test can be done on your blood before the baby is born.
 Afterward, it can be done on blood from the umbilical cord and the baby.

-Your doctor may also order a direct Coombs test.
+Your healthcare provider may also order a direct Coombs test.
 This test might be needed if antibodies are found in the indirect Coombs test or if you have a reaction to a transfusion.

 A normal finding is negative.
 This means you do not have antibodies to donor red blood cells, and the blood is not clumping.

-A positive test result could indicate your blood and the donor's blood are incompatible.
+A positive test result could mean your blood and the donor's blood are incompatible.
 A positive test result during pregnancy could mean your baby has hemolytic disease.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.